DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Boot Process.md

 UEFI
 - new 32/64-bit architecture-independent specification replacing BIOS.
 - delivers enhanced boot and runtime services
 - superior features such as speed over the legacy 16-bit BIOS.
-It
-- has its own device drivers, is
+- has its own device drivers
-- able to mount and read extended file systems,
+- able to mount and read extended file systems
 - includes UEFI-compliant application tools, and
 - supports one or more bootloader programs.
-It
 - comes with a boot manager that allows you to choose an alternative boot source.

 ### Bootloader Phase